ZsoltTanko/inline-llm-lens/README.md

 The panel is a chromeless, borderless surface: no title bar, no traffic-light buttons.
 The response is the primary element; configuration (preset chip, model chip, gear) sits in a slim strip at the top and stays out of the way.
 The follow-up bar is hidden by default and revealed only on demand.

 The product is positioned as **an inline semantic lens**, closer to Spotlight / PopClip / Apple Dictionary lookup than to a full chat app.
 Optimized for low interaction friction, frequent invocation, and minimal visual disruption — specifically for power users who want a precisely configured LLM inline in fast workflows.

-For the full product spec — problem framing, user stories, UX, prompt modes, non-goals, acceptance criteria, future roadmap — read [`mvp_spec.md`](mvp_spec.md).
-It is the source of truth for **what** and **why**; this codebase implements it.

-## Status

-MVP.
-All seven milestones from the spec (§21) are implemented and the app builds, runs, and ships its core loop end-to-end.
-See [`docs/STATUS.md`](docs/STATUS.md) for a per-milestone breakdown and what's deliberately out of scope.

 ## Quick start (users)